louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 INCOMPLETE
 ==========

 ####Small firm performance is not improved by __formal business training__ provided for entrepreneurs.
 Discuss this statement (10 marks) (3 occurences)

+-  (Barber et al) Identifies Lack of management training and qualifications as a barrier to growth.

 `Entrepreneurial traits or attributes may be cultivated through education and training which itself should be enterprising in nature` (Carr, 2000)